tuhulab/CompuTUrome/README.md

 ## HPC general introduction (from SIB)

-The general idea and principle of how HPC works (https://edu.sib.swiss/pluginfile.php/6533/mod_resource/content/3/hpc/index.html?utm_source=pocket_mylist)
+The general idea and principle of how HPC works, from [SIB](https://edu.sib.swiss/pluginfile.php/6533/mod_resource/content/3/hpc/index.html?utm_source=pocket_mylist)

 ## Running R script from the shell